 In case of a medical emergency in Finland, dial 112.
-All emergency numbers and instructions can be found in telephone directories.
-After moving to Finland, locate your nearest pharmacy, medical center or hospital.
+After moving to Finland, locate your nearest pharmacy, medical center, or hospital.

 |General emergency number||112|

 (Children's Hospital, Helsinki)

 |U.S. Embassy 24/7 Emergency Phone Number||+358 9 616 250 (select 0)|

 General Medical Care and Emergency Care

 In Finland, people can choose between the free public and private healthcare.
 Normally, Fulbright grantees have used the private health care clinics and university student health care services.
 Fulbright grantees have very rarely used the public health care in Finland (usually only in a case of a emergency), because they don't normally belong to the Finnish social security system and thus they are required to pay high fees for the services.